Golgol Mebrahtu: Early life

-Mebrahtu is of Eritrean origin.
-Born in the capital of the African country of Sudan, Mebrahtu moved to Brisbane, Queensland, Australia aged nine as a refugee during the Eritrean–Ethiopian War in 1999.
+Born in Sudan, Mebrahtu is of Eritrean descent.
+Mebrahtu moved to Brisbane, Queensland, Australia at age nine.

+Mebrahtu currently resides in Melbourne, Australia.
+He is a Coptic Orthodox Christian.

 Club career

 Gold Coast United

 In June 2009, Mebrahtu signed a 3-year contract with Gold Coast United, after a successful trial at the club in April.

 He was discovered by Gold Coast coach Miron Bleiberg, while he was waiting for a helicopter to take him from Brisbane to the Gold Coast.
 Bleiberg spotted Mebrahtu training by himself and recognised him from a previous scouting mission.